AdrianLxM/Esel/apk/README.md

   * Inter-App-Broadcasts: Activate "Send to AAPS and xDrip".
 In xDrip activate the input method "640g/Eversense".
 4. Install xDrip: https://jamorham.github.io/#xdrip-plus (Download latest APK)
   * Use as Datasource 640G / EverSense

+If you run esel with a fresh installation of Eversense for the first time, it can take up to 15min until your first values appear in xDrip!